 8. Pre-Board Candidates Before the Offer

-Real-World Example: Zappos initiates candidate engagement before extending formal job offers.
+Real-World Example: Zappos initiates candidate engagement by distributing welcome videos along with company products and cultural information before extending any formal job offers.

 9. Invest in Talent Pooling